 analytics.js.
 Its userbase is waaay (!) bigger, meaning there’s a good chance your visitors already have the file saved in their browser cache.
 The opposite is true for

-This is the recommended file to go for, unless you are using more of Google’s services besides Google Analytics.
+This is the recommended file to go for, unless you are planning to migrate to Google Analytics V4 or use other Google services.

 What used to be a wrapper library around

 analytics.js now features its own full-fledged API to work with Google Analytics.
 In other words:

 gtag.js (as opposed to its predecessor — which added an extra request to your website’s footprint.)

 Before the update I would’ve discouraged CAOS users to use